 Bake the pendants on a parchment paper lined baking sheet in a 250°F oven for 2 hours.
 They will become dry and hard.

-Remove the pendants from oven and let cool completely before painting.
+Remove the pendants from the oven and let them cool completely before painting.

 Now it’s time to get creative with the Earth pendant necklace.